-The entire Management Board is informed monthly about all risks in the ERM based on the comprehensive, monthly Group Risk Report.
-In addition, the entire Management Board is informed immediately in case of any material change in the risk situation.
+The full Management Board is informed monthly about all risks in the ERM based on the comprehensive, monthly Group Risk Report.
+In addition, the full Management Board is informed immediately in the event of any material change in the risk situation.